fabifri/amavis-quarantine-report/README.md

 ## About

-This script generates automated email reports for items in /var/lib/amavis/virusmails/ and allows users to release items from their quarantine via email, without the need for opening an additional port or running an http server on your MDA/MTA.
+This script generates automated email reports for quarantined items in /var/lib/amavis/virusmails/ on a per-mailbox basis and allows users to release items from their quarantine via email.

-Releasing of quarantined items currently works via an alias (eg. spammgr@yourdomain.com) piping all incoming mails to the python script with the `--release` parameter.
+Releasing quarantined items works via an alias (eg. spammgr@yourdomain.com) by forwarding all incoming mails to the python script with the `--release` parameter.
 The generated email reports include a release link in the form of `mailto:spammgr@yourdomain.com?subject=x-amavis-release:xxx` where xxx is the ID of the item within amavis quarantine.
+This has the great advantage of not requiring an additional open port or running an http server on your MDA/MTA.

 Tested with amavisd-new-2.10.x and postfix 3.x but currently *not* production ready.